 The answer is a resounding, “Yes!”
 The team of all female doctors at PWHC will be with you every step of the way to support whatever childbirth plan you choose.
 If you wish to deliver your baby naturally, we will provide the medical resources necessary to ensure a safe delivery.

 Pali Women’s Health Center partners with the Vera Zilber Birth Center at Castle Medical Center.
 Birthing suites at the Castle include relaxing Jacuzzi tubs and calming views of the Ko‘olau Range.
 Patients are encouraged to tour the facility in advance.

 Because home births aren’t recommended by the American College of Obstetrics and Gynecology, they are not supported by the staff at Pali Women’s Health Center.
 It’s always safest to deliver in a qualified medical facility to ensure that emergency assistance is available in the case of unplanned complications.
 Pali Women’s Health Center will not accept patients planning a home birth as it puts the mother and baby at risk and compromises the professional standards of the facility and its staff.

-Yes, Lamaze classes are hosted by Pali Women’s Health Center on Friday nights, with the following topics covered:
+Yes, Lamaze classes are hosted by the Vera Zilber Birth Center at Adventist Health Castle Medical Center on Friday nights, with the following topics covered: